luximetr/AnyFormatKit/Documentation/AnyFormatKit 2.3.0 MigrationGuide.md

 ## Breaking Changes

-- `TextFieldPlaceholderInputController` was renamed to `TextFieldStartCaretInputController`
+- `TextFieldPlaceholderInputController` was renamed to `TextFieldStartInputController`
-- `TextViewPlaceholderInputController` was renamed to `TextViewStartCaretInputController`
+- `TextViewPlaceholderInputController` was renamed to `TextViewStartInputController`